vyos/vyos-documentation/docs/configexamples/ha.rst

 When you have enabled OSPF on both routers, you should be able to see each other with the command ``show ip ospf neighbour``.
-The state must be 'Full' or '2-Way', if it is not then there is a network connectivity issue between the hosts.
+The state must be 'Full' or '2-Way'.
+If it is not, then there is a network connectivity issue between the hosts.
 This is often caused by NAT or MTU issues.
 You should not see any new routes (unless this is the second pass) in the output of ``show ip route``